qrvey/partner-portal/v2-website/versioned_docs/version-7.2/aws/manageawselasticsearch.md

 For a dev/staging environment (light use case) we recommend a 2 node cluster with ‘t2.medium’ server types and this configuration is good enough to handle 100 indexes with a total of 5-10M rows of standard data size.

-For production environments we recommend having the cluster with at least 2-3 nodes of m4 server type.
+For production environments we recommend having the cluster with at least 2-3 nodes of m4 or r6g server typeserver type.
 Also it is recommended to have Master instances in at least 2 Availability zones.

 To save on cost, Elasticsearch instances can be reserved by paying in advance for 1-3 years.
 We highly recommend using the reserved pricing once you know the type and number of instances you would need for the long term.